 Lots of companies encourage staff to participate in charitable events and fundraising, so ask your company if they are willing to include something about you on the company website or the intranet or company newsletter.
 Some companies offer a donation-matching scheme, where they will match the amount of money an employee raises.
 How high can you raise the bar?

 Print out our poster, place your details in the white box and stick the poster to the staff room fridge or pin board!
-Use the poster to ask people to visit your personal fundraising page and support you.
-Download to come.
+Use the poster to ask people to visit your personal fundraising page and support you Download here.

 Consider changing your email signature to add a line at the bottom which includes the web address of your personal fundraising page.
-Include the Official Eureka Climb email signature which will be available shortly.
+Include the Official Eureka Climb email signature available here.

 Start a competition within your team to see who can raise the most money.
 Perhaps you could fine your team members if they don’t turn up to your training sessions with all fines raised donated to your fundraising tally.

-On Sunday November 16 I will be participating in the 2014 Eureka Climb – which will see me climb 88 floors (that’s 1,642 stairs!) all the way to the top of Eureka Skydeck to help rebuild young lives.
+On <INSERT DATE> I will be participating in Eureka Climb – which will see me climb 88 floors (that’s 1,642 stairs!) all the way to the top of Eureka Skydeck to help rebuild young lives.
 All of my fundraising goes directly to the events Charity Partners Interplast and Whitelion.

-Please click here if you would like to donate to this amazing cause and help me to achieve my fundraising goals. (you can find your personal donation URL by searching for your name here)
+Please click here if you would like to donate to this amazing cause and help me to achieve my fundraising goals. (enter your personal fundraising URL which can be found via your dashboard)

 Thank you for your support!

 Often people donate to charity runs etc… and don’t hear anything back from the recipient.
 Make sure you send a big thank you to the people who donate to you!
-You can send them an email by logging into your fundraising page, a list of your donors can be seen on the right hand side – you can then click email!
+You can send them an email by logging into your fundraising page, a list of your donors can be seen on the right hand side.